mihasm/obsidian-autosave-control/README.md

 - **Deferring Saves**: Obsidian is prevented from saving the file immediately.
 Changes are kept in memory.
 - **Automatic Saving**: After the user-defined lock period, the plugin automatically saves the file.
 - **Continuous Editing**: If you continue editing, the lock period resets, and the file is saved after the new interval since the last modification.

-### Handling Multiple Files
+- **Exiting Obsidian**: If you exit Obsidian, the plugin intercepts the event and saves all locked files before letting Obsidian quit.

-- The plugin supports editing multiple files at the same time.
+- **Closing Tabs**: If you close the editor tab of a file, the plugin unlocks and saves the file immediately.
-- Each file has its own lock period and is saved independently.
+- **Switching Files**: If you switch the editor tab of a file to another file, the plugin unlocks and saves the file immediately.

 ## Configuration